Frequently Asked Questions

 Is the series considered LGBTQ+ fantasy?

 The short answer is yes.
-Our protagonists, Dante and Iago, are both male and thoroughly in love with each other.
+Our protagonists, Dante and Iago, are both male and thoroughly in love with each other, and there are other relationships and characters that fall under the LGBTQ+ umbrella, as well.
 The long answer is yes, but their relationship is not always the main focus of the plot.
 So, if you're looking for LGBTQ+ representation in genre fiction, you're covered!
 But if you're looking strictly for romance, you might be a shade disappointed.

 Where are your books available?